kubedb/cli/docs/concepts/databases/redis.md

 #### spec.podTemplate.spec.imagePullSecret

-`KubeDB` provides the flexibility of deploying Redis database from a private Docker registry.
+`KubeDB` provides the flexibility of deploying Redis server from a private Docker registry.
 To learn how to deploy Redis from a private registry, please visit [here](/docs/guides/redis/private-registry/using-private-registry.md).

 #### spec.podTemplate.spec.nodeSelector